Skip to content

 How Is Unilateral Hearing Loss Managed and Treated?

-If the hearing loss is longstanding and if medical treatment is not an option, unilateral hearing loss can be treated with different technologies based the person’s needs and hearing loss qualifications.
+If the hearing loss is longstanding and if medical treatment is not an option, unilateral hearing loss can be treated with different technologies based the person’s needs and hearing loss.
 In conjunction with technology, good communication strategies should be used for people with UHL, as they may need an adjusted environment to succeed in speech understanding.
 Consider reducing background noise on the good side and enhancing speech on the good side.

 The following options outline potential technologies for the treatment of unilateral hearing loss:

-1. Hearing Aid
+Hearing Aid

-• If appropriate, research supports the use of amplification on the affected ear.
+If appropriate, research supports the use of amplification on the affected ear.
 Hearing aid use has been shown to allow for improved access to conversation, balance of sound, and sound awareness.

-2. CROS Hearing Aid
+CROS Hearing Aid

-• A bone-anchored implant (BAI) can be considered for unilateral hearing loss, though the success of certain goals may depend on the degree and type of hearing loss in the affected ear.
-Hearing loss that is conductive or mixed in nature, meaning there is some abnormality in the ear canal or middle ear space, may have good success with a BAI for balance of sound.
-For single-sided deafness, a BAI would route the sound to the better hearing ear, acting similarly to a CROS device.
-As the BAI typically requires surgery, a non-surgical CROS device should be trialed first.
+A bone-anchored devices can be considered for unilateral hearing loss, though the success of certain goals may depend on the degree and type of hearing loss in the affected ear.
+Hearing loss that is conductive or mixed in nature, meaning there is some abnormality in the ear canal or middle-ear space, may have good success with a bone-anchored device for balance of sound.
+However, some research shows that sound localization is still poor with bone-anchored devices.

-5. Remote Microphone
+Remote Microphone

-• A remote microphone, previously known as an FM system, can also be considered a treatment option for UHL.
+A remote microphone, previously known as an FM system, can also be considered a treatment option for UHL.
 This device can be helpful when the speech of interest is at a distance or in the presence of background noise.

-6. No Treatment
+No Treatment

 Who Should I Call if I Suspect Unilateral Hearing Loss?

 If you suspect unilateral hearing loss, consider consultation with an audiologist and otolaryngologist (ENT).
 If the unilateral hearing loss is sudden in nature and happens spontaneously throughout the day or upon waking up in the morning from sleep, immediate evaluation by an ENT is strongly recommended, as timing of treatment can affect recovery of hearing.
+Gradually occurring unilateral hearing loss, especially if associated with dizziness, vertigo, and/or tinnitus should also prompt a visit to an ENT for further evaluation.

-For longstanding unilateral hearing loss, consider consultation with an audiologist for baseline hearing evaluation and discussion of effects on communication and treatment options.
+For longstanding unilateral hearing loss, consider a consultation with an audiologist for baseline hearing evaluation and discussion of effects on communication and treatment options.
 If you or someone in your family suspect hearing loss, Find an Audiologist near you to set up an appointment.

 References

 Persson P, Harder H, Arlinger S, Magnuson B. (2001) Speech recognition in background noise: monaural versus binaural listening conditions in normal-hearing patients.
-Otol Neurotol 22(5):625-30.
+Otol Neurotol 22(5):625–630.

 Shaw EAG, Vaillancourt MM.
 (1985) Transformation of sound-pressure level from the free field to the eardrum presented in numerical form.
 J Acoustical Soc Amer 78:1120-1123.